boostrjs/boostr/README.md

 [frontend] Single-page application server started at http://localhost:18158/
 ```

-The last line corresponding to the frontend service should provide an URL you can open in a browser to display your app.
+The last line should provide an URL you can open in a browser to display your app.

 Check out the [`start`](#boostr-service-start-options) command for details.